Poland Work Permit

 - Type B Permit: If you are in a position of responsibility, such as a manager or director, and intend to stay in Poland for more than six months, you must apply for a Type B visa.

-- Permit Category C: This work permit is required if a foreign employer hires you to work for a Polish company for 30 days.
+- Permit Type C: This work permit is required if a foreign employer hires you to work for a Polish company for 30 days.

 - Permit Type D: If a foreign company offers you a position in export services but does not have a registered firm in Poland, you will need a permit type D visa.

-- Permit Type E: A Type S work visa is your best option if you are being brought to Poland by a foreign company to undertake farming operations such as agriculture, fishing, gardening, or hunting.
+- Permit Type E: Type E work visa is your best option if you are being brought to Poland by a foreign company to undertake farming operations such as agriculture, fishing, gardening, or hunting.

 To find the proper work permit visa, you can discuss it with our immigration consultants in India now!